Computer History - 2003

-The space shuttle Columbia explodes fifteen minutes before it is scheduled to land on February 1, 2003, resulting in the death of all seven crew members.
+The space shuttle Columbia explodes fifteen minutes before it was scheduled to land on February 1, 2003, resulting in the death of all seven crew members.

 Supreme court rules that sex offenders information and pictures can be posted online on March 3, 2003.

-The first computer is infected with the Spybot worm on April 16, 2003.
+The first computer was infected with the Spybot worm on April 16, 2003.

-The first D Conference is held in May.
+The first D Conference was held in May 2003.

-The Digital Living Network Alliance was founded by Sony in June of 2003.
+The Digital Living Network Alliance was founded by Sony in June 2003.

-The Mozilla Foundation is officially formed on July 15, 2003.
+The Mozilla Foundation was officially formed on July 15, 2003.

-The Blaster Worm is distributed to Web servers in August of 2003.
+The Blaster Worm was distributed to Web servers in August 2003.

-On October 24, 2003 the Sober computer worm is first discovered, a computer worm written in Visual Basic and distributed through e-mail.
+On October 24, 2003, the Sober computer worm was first discovered, a computer worm written in Visual Basic and distributed through e-mail.

-President George W. Bush signs CAN-SPAM into law December 16, 2003, establishing the first United States' standards for sending commercial e-mail.
+President George W. Bush signed CAN-SPAM into law on December 16, 2003, establishing the first United States' standards for sending commercial e-mail.

 New computer products and services introduced in 2003

-The Safari Internet browser is released June 30, 2003.
+The Safari Internet browser was released on June 30, 2003.

 Microsoft releases FrontPage 2003, which ends up being the last version of Microsoft FrontPage.

-Google releases Google Print in December 2003, which later becomes Google Book Search.
+Google released Google Print in December 2003, which later becomes Google Book Search.